 Lesson 4 - Ancestral Connection & Support

 Lesson 5 - Cross Cultural Grieving & Reclaiming Ancestral Practices

 Lesson 7 - Grieving and the Rite of Passage of Death

 Lesson 8 - Inter-generational Grief and Cultural Healing

-I am committed to keeping this work accessible and I offer a number of scholarship spaces at $185 and $145.
+I am committed to keeping this work accessible and I offer a number of scholarship spaces.
 All options have payment plans (for an additional $5).